eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Provider sets up a secure communication channel towards this Wallet Unit, using the flow specified in [OpenID4VCI].
 Additionally, the User uses an eID means on LoA High to authenticate towards the PID Provider.
-This process ensures that the new PID can only end up on the mobile device of the subject of the PID.
+This process ensures that the new PID can only end up on the device used by the subject of the PID.

 Note that activation is formally required only for PIDs, since the [European Digital Identity Regulation] only requires PIDs to be issued at LoA "high".
 However, the above applies for QEAAs, PuB-EAAs, and non-qualified EAAs as well.

+##### 6.6.2.7 Batch issuance

+Batch issuance means that instead of issuing a single PID or attestation to a Wallet Unit, a PID Provider or Attestation Provider issues a batch of them.
+All PIDs or attestations in a batch have the same document type, attribute values and validity period.
+Apart from that, all of the descriptions in this section 6.6.2 apply regardless of the number of attestations issued (single or batch).

+Batch issuance is discussed in more detail in the [Discussion Paper for Topic B](././discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md).

 #### 6.6.3 PID or attestation presentation to Relying Party